Coronavirus latest: Fresh cluster prompts partial Beijing lockdown | DW | 13.06.2020

 Texas — which has spearheaded efforts for states to reopen — and North Carolina saw their highest hospitalization rates since the beginning of the pandemic.

-While authorities in these states have pointed towards low coronavirus death rates, Fauci said that increased hospitalizations was a worrying trend.
+While authorities in these states have pointed towards low coronavirus death rates, Fauci said that increased hospitalizations were a worrying trend.

 Speaking to CNN, he added that it was also a sign that "maybe we need to slow down a little" on reopenings.